leon-thomm/Ryven/docs/README.md

 #### Using Custom Content - Package Path

-As you can see there is a package path which is the path to the package the node instance is a part of.
+As you can see there is a package path which is the path to the package the node is a part of.
 This is very useful if you want to use resources laying on your file system, images for example.
 You can put them anywhere you want into the package directory, they will not be removed by the NodeManager when overwriting the package.

 #### Minimal Example

 The following code is an example for a button node.
 Once you press the button, the first and only execution output should get executed.
-Because all the connecting is done in the node instance class, this is pretty simple:
+Because all the connecting is done in the node class, this is pretty simple:

     from PySide2.QtWidgets import QPushButton